functional-script/fscript/doc/react-example.md

 This is a documentation comment, like python it documents the current file file.

-Let's try to build a simple login form
+Let's try to build a simple login form !

+The first step is to build a type wich will contains the login form props
 """

-"""
-Let's start building a type wich will contains the login form props
-"""
 export type LoginFormProps = {
   email :: String
   password :: String
-  errors :: [String]
+  errors :: String[]
 }

 """